 Kristin grew up in Buffalo, New York and moved immediately after the Bill’s fourth Super Bowl loss for better odds.

-She received a PhD in Higher Education Administration and held academic positions at Penn State, University of Maryland, University of Alaska Anchorage, and Mat-Su College.
+She earned a PhD in Higher Education Administration and held academic positions at Penn State, University of Maryland, University of Alaska Anchorage, and Mat-Su College.
 She also taught a variety of subjects (from ballroom dancing to graduate statistics) and was chosen by Aims Community College students as 2016-17 Teacher of the Year.

 Kristin passed the Court of Master Sommeliers' Introductory Course Examination and travels the world looking for a good $10 bottle of wine.
 She speaks fluent German and crappy French.

-She has published dozens of articles for NOCO Style, 5280, The Coloradoan, and The Pint.
+She has published dozens of articles for Thirst, NOCO Style, 5280, The Coloradoan, and The Pint.
 Her personal essays have appeared in Writer's Digest, Women Writers-Women’s Books, Outpost, Mind+Body Magazine, and Regenerate Magazine.